CreeperPookie/CreeperOracleDB/README.md

 # Soda
-A simple mod/plugin API to manage the Oracle SODA database API!
+A simple mod/plugin API to manage Oracle databases!